-The stereo is a marine AM/FM receiver with an integrated iPod®/iPhone dock and a Bluetooth® adapter.
-A Sirius satellite radio tuner and antenna may be installed in lieu of the Bluetooth® adapter upon request.
-It is located in the galley cabinet above the television with speakers in the forward cabin area, helm and cockpit.
-There is an amplifier that operates the two speakers in the cockpit and is located behind the microwave in the cabin.
-The unit can be remotely operated with the touch pad mounted at the helm station.
-Refer to the stereo's Operation and Maintenance manual in your Owner's Packet for specific instructions on using this unit.
-See "Stereo System Layout" on page 8-32 for a diagram.
+The stereo is a marine AM/FM receiver with an integrated iPod®/iPhone dock and built-in Bluetooth®.
+It is located in the galley cabinet above the television.
+There are two speakers in the forward cabin area, two in the cockpit, and two in the hardtop.
+An amplifier located behind the microwave operates the two speakers in the cockpit.
+The stereo can be remotely operated with the touch pad mounted at the helm station.
+Refer to the stereo's operation and maintenance manual in your Owner's Packet for specific instructions on using this unit.
+See "Stereo System Layout" on page 8-33 for a diagram.